 In her book Troubled Minds: Mental Illness and the Church’s Mission, Amy Simpson lists twelve ways that family and friend are affected when their loved one experiences significant mental illness (p.
 60-80; bold text only).
 As you read these, ask yourself two questions: (1) when may these be present in my relationships, and (2) how can I minimize their effect?
 But do not allow these to distract you from your pursuit of hope and peace; which is the best thing you can do for those who care about you.

-1. Special Rules: When one person does less others must do more or suffer the consequences.
+1. Special Rules: When one person does fewer others must do more or suffer the consequences.
 When one person becomes emotionally fragile those around him/her learn the “rules” to keep things “normal.”
-Whenever certain subjects or activities become “off limits” they become life rules people must follow to stay in good relationship.
+Whenever certain subjects or activities become “off-limits” they become life rules people must follow to stay in a good relationship.
 When some things are “not public knowledge” this creates an artificial social system.
 All of these are ways that depression-anxiety can create special rules for those around you.

 2. Resource Monopoly: Therapy, medication, hospitalization, and missed work all cost money, time, and attention.
 They may be a very good investment, but they still consume resources.
 Other family members will do without certain things because of this investment.
 If you are a parent, the most costly of these resources is attention.
 Make sure you set aside time to invest your attention in your children.
 It will bless you and is vital to their healthy development.